I remember the first time one of my clients refused to pay an overdue invoice for a project.

 * * * * *

 On a personal note, I’ve used a debt collection agency in the past with very good results.
-However, I only ended up with about 50% of the final invoice amount, but I was absolutely mentally prepared for this outcome.
+However, I only ended up getting paid about 50% of the final invoice amount, but I was absolutely mentally prepared for this outcome.

 I know this feels like admitting defeat, especially if you’ve gone through all the steps outlined above.
 But if you don’t want to go through the process of hiring an attorney or can’t find a debt collections service that specializes in smaller amount of debt, your last-ditch resort might be to tell the client that you’ll accept a smaller payment.